Romanticism was a movement that originated in Europe at the end of the 18th century and emphasized aesthetic experience and imagination.

 That made the breeze to blow!”

 The most prominent of the Romantic poets are still some of the most popular poets today.
 The first generation of poets included William Blake, Samuel Taylor Coleridge, and William Wordsworth.
 The most recognizable names of the second generation were:

 Lesser known, are the female writers of the movement.
 These include Anna Laetitia Barbauld, Letitia Elizabeth Landon, and Charlotte Smith.
 The latter’s Gothic poem ‘Sonnet on Being Cautioned against Walking on a Headland’ is a fantastic example of what emotions can do to transform a natural scene.

 Some examples of their works, which best exhibit the tenants of Romanticism are included at the bottom of this article.

-Romanticism was not confined to England, it stretch to France in the 19th century as well as to Germany and Russia.
-In France, some of the most prominent members of the movement were Victor Hugo, Charles Baudelaire, Alphonse de Lamartine and Alfred de Viny.
+Romanticism was not confined to England, it stretches to France in the 19th century as well as to Germany and Russia.
+In France, some of the most prominent members of the movement were Victor Hugo, Charles Baudelaire, Alphonse de Lamartine, and Alfred de Viny.

 What form do Romantic poems take?

 The use of language in poetry also changed during this period.
 Poets such as Keats disliked the stodgy language of the past.
-It did not suite the needs of this new movement.
+It did not suit the needs of this new movement.
 This led to a loosening of what kinds of words and phrases were acceptable.
-As long as they successfully spoke to the feels a writer sought to express, they were used.
+As long as they successfully spoke to the feelings a writer sought to express, they were used.